Oncolytic Virotherapy Development for Pediatric Cancers (Neuroblastoma)

 Oncolytic Virotherapy for Neuroblastoma

 Usually, the treatment of recurrent neuroblastoma is based on where the tumor recurred, the previous treatment, tumor biology and the possible gene mutations.
 Common treatment strategies for NB include chemotherapy, targeted delivery of radionuclides, retinoids, angiogenesis inhibitors, tyrosine kinase inhibitors, as well as aurora kinase inhibitors.
 The application of virotherapy against NB is an emerging field.
 There are a number of OVs having been attempted to treat NB, such as Adenoviruses, Herpesviruses, Newcastle Disease Virus, Parvovirus, Poliovirus, as well as Seneca Valley Virus.
-Take the FusOn-H2 as an example, it is a type 2 HSV which selectively targets tumor cells with an activated Ras signaling pathway.
-FusOn-H2 eliminates tumor cells via a direct cytolytic effect and through syncytia formation and apoptosis.
+Take, for example, a type 2 herpes simplex virus (HSV) that selectively targets tumor cells with an activated Ras signaling pathway.
+This virus eliminates tumor cells through a direct cytolytic effect as well as by inducing syncytia formation and apoptosis.
 It not only kills NB cells but also leads to an essential anti-NB immune response which has been exhibited in the Neuro-2a model by intratumoral injection.

 Based on our advanced OncoVirapy™ platform, Creative Biolabs are confident in providing novel OVs and developing more efficient oncolytic virotherapy strategies for our customers.
 Please contact us for more information and a detailed quote.